white-lab/protocols/protocols/protein_lysis.md

 ## Steps

-1. Day before: if necessary, make lysis buffer (100 ml at a time, store indefinitely at 4 °C)
+1. Day before: if necessary, make lysis buffer (100 ml at a time, store indefinitely at 4°C)
 2. Day of: add inhibitors to 10 ml lysis buffer
-    1. Vortex so inhibitor dissolves faster, can store for ~1 week at 4 °C
+    1. Vortex so inhibitor dissolves faster, can store for ~1 week at 4°C
 3. On ice (ice room key by TC white board):
     1. Remove 800 μL media from source wells and save in 1st deep well plate
     2. Aspirate rest of media